iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Network Flow Standard Form.md

 The $\implies$ direction is direct from the fact we can decompose $x^+ = x + \delta\mathbb 1_C$ where $C$ is a cycle on the graph, $x$ is the residual flow on the graph is still feasible, and hence, adding flow $\mathbf \delta1_C$ resulting in a strictly smaller objective value.
 To prove the other direction we need [[Flow Decomposition Algorithm]]. #UNFINISHED

+**References**:

-**References**: Theorem 3.8 in the Network Algorithms Textbook.
+Theorem 3.8 in the Network Algorithms Textbook.

----
-### **The Dual Problem**

-We derive the dual problem of the minimum cost flow and simplify it so that it's easier for analysis purposes.

----
-### **Optimality Conditions of Min-cost Network Flows**
+**Comments**:

-The characterization of the minimum cost network's optimality is useful for designing algorithms for solving these problems.
+The descriptions from the dual is extremely useful for developing algorithms for the min cost flow problems algorithms.
+See [[Mininum Cost Flow Basic Algorithms]] for more information.

 ---